 Change #2: The

 init function now returns a tuple.
 The first element represents the model and the second element represents commands.
 In addition to providing an initial value for the model, we need to tell the runtime what commands to run when the app is being loaded.
 Since we don’t want to run any commands in the beginning, we simply return

 Cmd type represents commands in Elm.
 It’s defined in the

 none is a constant which returns an empty list of commands.
 It’s also defined in the

-Let’s say when our app is launched we need to restore the state of our app when it’s launched.
-The state from the previous run could have been stored in a local storage or a remote server.
-Both of those lie outside the boundary of our app.
+Let’s say when our app is launched we need to restore the state of our app when it’s launched from a remote server which lies outside the boundary of our app.
 In this scenario, we need to rely on the Elm runtime to retrieve the state by returning a command from